ljpernic/ho-minti-society/content/pages/home.md

 project02: >-
   ## Scholarships

   Indigenous communities have long been segregated from the structures of social, political, and economic power, and one of the ways in which that segregation has played out has been through the unequal access of education for Indigenous youth.
-The Ho Minti Society...
+Ho Minti Society...

   If you meet whatever the criteria are for applying to these scholarships, please see [our scholarship page](/scholarships) for more details.